A Safe and Healthy Whatcom County for All

 SUPPORTING LOCAL BUSINESSES

 While supporting our current agricultural areas, educational institutions, and businesses, we can seek industries that will provide the types of jobs we wish to bring into our county.
 If we leave development to chance, we run the risk of losing the quality of life we value.
-Collaborating with local governments, businesses, and community organizations, we can work together to guide Whatcom County’s growth to provide living-wage jobs for ourselves and future generations.
+Collaborating with local governments, businesses, and community organizations, we can work together to guide Whatcom County’s growth to provide family-wage jobs for ourselves and future generations.

-By working together with the Port of Bellingham and the PUD, Whatcom County Council can help provide fast, reliable service throughout the entire county.
-For areas that currently do not have service or unreliable service, the county can string the cables along existing utility poles, thus saving valuable resources and time.
-Service providers will be responsible for the hookup.
-This will let farmers use the latest technology and permit more residents to start and maintain businesses by allowing streaming, education, teleconferences, and e-commerce.
+By working together with the Port of Bellingham and the Public Utilities District (PUD), the Whatcom County Council can help provide fast, reliable internet service throughout the entire county.
+Using funds from our Economic Development Investment (EDI) Program will allow us to implement service to farmers using the latest technology and permit more residents to start and maintain businesses by allowing streaming, education, teleconferences, and e-commerce.
 (This fits directly with the goals of the EDI Program http://www.co.whatcom.wa.us/1020/Economic-Development-Investment-Program).

 We can work together with individuals, businesses, community organizations and government agencies to set our priorities and plan growth with the goal of a carbon-negative economy as our basis.
 Educating our community on long-term environmental and economic benefits is crucial.